-This post is an exploration of the qualitative differences between what we might call The Literary Short Story compared to short narratives enjoyed by a wider audience — we might call it The Genre Short Story, with no hierarchy and no value judgement whatsoever.
+This post is an exploration of the qualitative differences between what we might call The Literary Short Story compared to short narratives enjoyed by a wider audience — we might call it The Genre Short Story, with no hierarchy between the two and no value judgement whatsoever.
 The Genre Short Story has a function equivalent to a novel.

 Some commentators use the words ‘Plotted’ and ‘Planned’ to describe the difference rather than ‘Lyrical’ and ‘Genre’.

 The sequence of events is crucial in some genres.
 In mystery, for instance, the writer drops clues.
 The order of events is crucial in building the mystery and creating suspense.

 e.g. Stephen King writes plotted short stories.
 In horror, the sequence of events is crucial in order to build fear in the reader.

 In the plot-driven story, the narrative must have a satisfying conclusion.
 In these stories, too there is an illuminating moment, an epiphany, but unlike in the image-based story, the epiphany happens due to external happenings rather than inner, psychological conflict within a character.